ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-05-aws-costing.md

 ## Budgets &amp; Cost Explorer

 Budgets are an AI based approach to projecting monthly costs.
 By default, there is no budget setup and they don't show refunds.
 Budgets are updated every 24 hours and include SNS/CloudWatch alarms capability.

-## SAP cost savings
+Four types of budgets: Usage, Cost, Reservation, Saving Plan.
+Two free budgets then 2 cents a day per budget; up to 5 SNS notifications per budget.

+Budgets Actions can apply an IAM policy, SCP or stop EC2/RDS service AND optionally execute these applications in a workflow.
+Another approach is to use SNS as a trigger a Lambda to move the account to a different OU.

+Budgets can be centralized in the Management account, called Centralized Budget Management.
+Another approach is to decentralize budgets across accounts using standardized budgets applied by cFN.

 ## Savings Plans
 Savings Plans is a flexible pricing model that offers low prices on EC2, Lambda and Fargate usage, in exchange for a commitment to a consistent amount of usage (measured in $/hour) for a 1 or 3 year term.
 There are three types: